Skip to content

 Seoul

 Just when you thought that Myeongdong was the fashion capital of Seoul, I’m here to tell you that you’re mistaken.
-The Dongdaemun Night Market is the right answer— a place where you can shop till you drop, with its affordable prices and unique pieces.
+The Dongdaemun Night Market is the correct answer— a place where you can shop till you drop, with its affordable prices and unique pieces.
 And if you get hungry on your shopping quest, it’s also basically an all-you-can-eat buffet with a wide variety of food.

 Namdaemun Market